mjhea0/django-interactive-charts-post/README.md

 ## Create charts using Chart.js

-For now create a new file called *statistics.html* inside the shop templates folder and put the following inside:
+For now, create a new file called *statistics.html* inside the shop templates folder and put the following inside:

 ```html
 <!-- shop/templates/shop/statistics.html -->